StefanMaron/BusinessCentral.LinterCop/README.md

 ## Configuration

 Some rules can be configured by adding a file named `LinterCop.json` in the root of your project.
+**Important:** The file will only be read on start up of the linter, meaning if you make any changes you need to reload vs code once.

 These are the default values:

 ``` json